JoanneOs/SBA2/readme.md

-This project is a simple registration page designed to help us practice and better understand JavaScript, DOM manipulation, and form validation.
+This project is a simple registration page designed to help me practice and better understand JavaScript, DOM manipulation, and form validation.

-We created a basic HTML structure with a form where users can input their username, email, and password.
+I created a basic HTML structure with a form where users can input their username, email, and password.

 Using JavaScript, we added validation to check for: empty fields